eleanorbucke21/PP4/README.md

 ## <strong>Testing</strong>
 - [W3C Markup Validation Serice](https://validator.w3.org/) was used to test for error codes in the HTML.
 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)  was used to test for error codes in the CSS.
-- [CI Python Linter](https://pep8ci.herokuapp.com/) was used to detect errors and potential problems in JavaScript code.
+- [CI Python Linter](https://pep8ci.herokuapp.com/) was used to detect errors and potential problems in Python code.
 - [Chrome DevTools](https://developer.chrome.com/docs/devtools/)
     was used during the development process to test, debug, explore and modify HTML elements, and to test responsiveness in different screen sizes.
 - [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) was used for improving the quality of web page.
 It has audits for performance, accessibility, progressive web apps, SEO, and more.